fergald/explainer-bfcache-ccns/api.md

 A more complicated solution
-is to implement `pageshow` event handlers that ensure that the document's contents are updated when the document is restored from BFCache.
+is to implement `pageshow` event handlers that ensure that the document's contents are updated when the document is restored from BFCache or presented after prerendering.
-This provides the best user experience but updating a site to do this is non-trivial.
+This provides the best user experience when the content is not privacy sensitive but updating a site to do this is non-trivial.

 ## Proposed solution